 increase in a share of innovative products in a total amount of the made products.

-The regression analysis given by the author and shown in Figure
+The regression analysis given by the author and shown in Figure 1 was made to evaluate functional

 relationship of the effective index conditional average (the share of innovation product sales proceeds